UniqueName12345/2Language/EXAMPLES.md

 terminal.print(i)
 ```

 Which will just print the number.

-## That's all for now.
+And, that's all for now.